Eliot-Roxbergh/tillitis_hello/README.md

 # Tillitis - a first look

 The TKey is a handy open source security token created by the Mullvad spin-off [Tillitis AB](https://tillitis.se/).
-Both its software and hardware (schematics, PCB, and FPGA design) is open source, and available under copyleft licenses [1].
+Both its software and hardware (schematics, PCB, and FPGA design) are open source, and available under copyleft licenses [1].
 The TKey was released in April of 2023 with a price tag of 880 SEK (incl. tax) [2].

 The TKey is a small device drawing less than 100mA.
 It provides a few basic functions (either in firmware or by the provided apps/libs [3]) such as Ed25519 signing, key derivation, BLAKE2 hashing, and a good random number generator (TRNG).
 It also has a sensor for user confirmation.
-With these features it is possible to use the TKey for different functionality, such as authentication (signing, SSH login, passkey, ..), as a root of trust (sign/encrypt), or as a RNG.
+With these features, the TKey can be used for various functionalities, such as authentication (signing, SSH login, passkey, etc.), serving as a root of trust (sign/encrypt), or functioning as a RNG.

 The firmware is locked down and user applications need to be loaded onto the TKey each boot, as it keeps no user-state between power cycles.
 However, it has an internal unique device identifier which can be used to derive keys persistent across boots, in addition to verify that the device and application have not been modified since last boot.